 “By which have been given to us exceedingly great and precious promises, that through these you may be partakers of the divine nature, having escaped the corruption that is in the world through lust.”

 This particular word for “lust” conveys something that someone greatly desires.
-It denotes great intensity.
+It denotes deep intensity.
 This person longs for some object very much.
 “Lust” almost carries the idea of an obsession.
-Obsessions control people and then become captive to these lusts.
+Addictions control people, and then they become captive to these lusts.

 Ga 5:16-17, “I say then: Walk in the Spirit, and you shall not fulfill the lust of the flesh.
 17For the flesh lusts against the Spirit, and the Spirit against the flesh; and these are contrary to one another, so that you do not do the things that you wish.”

-The Christian has the responsibility to put to death the idolatry of “evil desire.”
+The Christian is responsible for putting to death the idolatry of “evil desire [lust].”

 Col. 3:5, “Therefore put to death your members which are on the earth: fornication, uncleanness, passion, evil desire, and covetousness, which is idolatry.”